A document management system, or DMS, is a digital software solution that captures, stores, and retrieves electronic files and documents.

 While with paper-based processes, documents can be accessed by anyone with a key to the filing cabinet, a document management system allows for a far clearer visibility over who has access to what.

-Access controls and other security protocols like encryption also play a large role in organizations reaching compliance with data standards, particularly those concerning personal identifiable information (PII); especially important for certain industries like finance and healthcare.
+Access controls and other security protocols like encryption also play a large role in organizations looking to comply with data standards, particularly those concerning personal identifiable information (PII).

 How Does a Document Management System Work?